Branch-Resolved Characterization of Feed-Forward Error in Dynamic Teleportation via Classical Choi Shadows: Experiments

 After Alice's mid-circuit measurement, the outcome $r$ is recorded, however the corresponding correction $U_{r}$ is not applied physically, and instead is represented as a tracked Pauli frame $F_r = X_B^{r_x} Z_B^{r_z}$ to be used in post-processing.
 A pre-measurement basis change is performed according to the randomly-chosen bases $b_R, b_B$, and the terminal measurement is performed.
 Afterwards, Bob's outcome $s_B$ is flipped depending on (i) the tracked Pauli frame $F_r$, and (ii) Bob's terminal measurement basis $b_B$: \begin{enumerate} \item If $b_B = X$, $s_B$ is flipped via classical relabeling in post-processing, only when the tracked Z-component bit is 1. \item If $b_B = Z$, $s_B$ is flipped only when the tracked X-component bit is 1. \item If $b_B = Y$, $s_B$ is flipped only when $r_x \oplus r_z = 1$. \end{enumerate} The shot-wise contribution of the snapshot to the non-mitigated estimator is calculated and performed the same as for physical applications.

 \paragraph{PROM Mitigation}

-For each PROM shadow circuit, in addition to the random terminal measurement bases $b_i = b_{iR}b_{iB}$, a bit-flip sequence $u_i = u_{iz} u_{ix}$ is also chosen at random, and the calibrated PROM bitmask $f_i = f_{iz} f_{ix}$ is sampled from the experimentally-calibrated PROM sampling distribution $p(f_i)$.
-Before Alice's mid-circuit measurement is performed, the measurement qubits $A, 3$ are Pauli-twirled via application of $X_A^{u_{iz}} X_3^{u_{ix}}$ in order to symmetrize the readout error channel.
-The mid-circuit measurement is then performed, and $r_{\text{rep}}$ is recorded and used to physically apply the correction $U_{r_{\text{rep}}}$.
-BFA is then completed via the application of $X_B^{u_{ix}}Z_B^{u_{iz}}$ to Bob's output qubit $B$ before the terminal measurement.
-The PROM bitmask $f_i$ is then applied to Bob's output qubit $B$, with the terminal measurement performed afterward.
-A corrected branch label $c_i = r_{{\text{rep}},i} \oplus u_i \oplus f_i$ is computed and used as the effective branch label $\ell_i$.
-The snapshot is calculated for the other strategies using Eq.~\ref{eq:shadow_snapshot_operator}, however the weight is computed according to Eq.~\ref{eq:prom_shot_weight}.
-Thus, each shot contributes $\frac{1}{N} \frac{\alpha_{f_i}}{p(f_i)} \delta_{\ell, \ell_i} \tau_{b_i, s_i}$ to the mitigated estimator (Eq.~\ref{eq:mitigated_estimator}).
+For each PROM shadow circuit, in addition to the random terminal measurement basis $b = b_{R}b_{B}$, a bit-flip string $u = u_{z} u_{x}$ is assigned from a uniformly shuffled list over $\Omega$, and a PROM bitmask $f = f_{z} f_{x}$ is sampled from the experimentally calibrated PROM sampling distribution $p(f)$.
+Before Alice's mid-circuit measurement is performed, the measurement qubits $A$ and $3$ are Pauli-twirled via application of $X_A^{u_{z}} X_3^{u_{x}}$ in order to symmetrize the readout error channel.
+The mid-circuit measurement is then performed, and $r$ is recorded and used to physically apply the correction $U_{r}$.
+BFA is then completed via the application of $X_B^{u_{x}}Z_B^{u_{z}}$ to Bob's output qubit $B$ before the terminal measurement.
+The PROM bitmask $f$ is applied to Bob's qubit $B$, with the terminal measurement performed afterward.
+For each shot $i$, a corrected branch label $c_i = r_{i} \oplus u_i \oplus f_i$ is computed and used as the effective branch label $\ell_i$.
+The snapshot $\tau_{b_i, s_i}$ is calculated as in the other strategies using Eq.~\ref{eq:shadow_snapshot_operator}; however, the weight is computed according to Eq.~\ref{eq:prom_shot_weight}.
+Thus, each shot contributes $\frac{1}{N} \frac{\alpha_{f_i}}{p(f_i)} \delta_{\ell_i, \ell} \tau_{b_i, s_i}$ to the mitigated estimator (Eq.~\ref{eq:mitigated_estimator}).